CyberMiles/smart_contracts/CRC20NS/README.md

 Applications could also use the `lookup` function on the contract to get more information.
 The function takes a single parameter, the symbol, and returns the official contract address for this symbol.
 This function call requires no gas.
 The function's return values are as follows.

 * The contract address of this symbol.
-* The exit price for the symbol (how much a new person has to pay to replace the CRC20 contract associated with this symbol).
+* The security deposit for the symbol.

+When someone creates another DEMO token and wants to register the new contract as the official DEMO token contract, she will need to call the `register` function with a larger deposit than the existing DEMO registration.
+The existing registration will be replaced, and the current deposit will be refunded to the old DEMO owner minus a 1% fee.

 If the symbol is not registered, all those above fields will return 0.